berryboy2012/VkLearn/README.md

   - Yet another thread, dedicated to global resource allocation: Might be hard to manage concurrency.
 - Add basic ray-tracing pipeline.
 - Add shadow map pipeline.
-- Refactoring the code (with the help of VMA), so we don't lose our sanity when using Vulkan.
+- ~~Refactoring the code (with the help of VMA), so we don't lose our sanity when using Vulkan.
- We cannot do this earlier because we haven't implemented a 'working' renderer yet.
+ We cannot do this earlier because we haven't implemented a 'working' renderer yet.~~ Almost done.
-- Build a thin abstract layer to simplify some resource management tasks.
-(Mostly things with a pool in their names)
+- ~~Build a thin abstract layer to simplify some resource management tasks.
+(Mostly things with a pool in their names)~~
 - OpenVR/OpenXR integration.
 - FSR/DLSS integration.
 - Be able to view arbitrary 3D models.